helius-labs/atlas-txn-sender/README.md

 `NUM_LEADERS` - Number of leaders to send transactions to

+`LEADER_OFFSET` - Offset of the leader schedule.
+Default is 0.

 `IDENTITY_KEYPAIR_FILE` - Path to the keypair file.
 If this is a validator key it will use a staked connection to connect to leaders.

 `PORT` - Port to run the service on.
 Default is 4040.